Archive for July, 2009

 Ingredients:

 1) In a small pot, add 1/3 cup of balsamic vinegar.
 Reduce on medium heat until thick and syrupy.
-It should reduce to about 3 tbsp.
+Constantly stir to make sure it doesn’t burn.
+It should reduce to about half.
 Set aside.

-3) Drizzle the balsamic reduction over the salad.
+2) On a large platter, arrange the watermelon and feta cheese.
+Drizzle the balsamic reduction all over the salad.

 watermelon